abhishek-archlinux/AnimeWatch/README.md

 2. Ubuntu or Debian based distro users can also go to Release section or package directory,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb'.
 If 'gdebi' is not installed then install it using 'sudo apt-get install gdebi'.
 It will resolve all the dependencies while installing the package.
 Normally 'dpkg -i' is used for installing .deb package in Debian based distros, but 'dpkg' won't install dependencies automatically, which users have to install manually as per instructions given below.
 Hence try to use 'gdebi' for convenience.
 Ubuntu 14.04 users also have to install 'python3-dbus.mainloop.qt' for MPRIS2 support.
 Pyqt5 version is not available for Ubuntu, since qt5-webengine is not availbale on it.
 Currently there are no significant featurewise differences between pyqt5 and pyqt4 version, there are only structural differences.
 Users won't notice any significant variation between the two while using.
 For removing the package use 'sudo apt-get remove AnimeWatch'

+3. Common Method: Users have to manually install all the dependencies listed below.
+Then they should clone the repository and go to AnimeWatch-PyQt4-Stable directory.
+Open terminal in that directory and run 'python3 install.py' (or 'python install.py' if default python points to python3).
+Application launcher will be created in '~/.local/share/applications/'.

-3. If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz or you want to try PyQt5 version, then first remove AnimeWatch.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/AnimeWatch/src/
+4. If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz or you want to try PyQt5 version, then first remove AnimeWatch.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/AnimeWatch/src/

 #Dependencies